 \section{Abstract}

-A network of observers is considered, where through asynchronous (with bounded delay) communications, they all estimate the states of a Linear Time-Invariant (LTI) system.
-In such setting, a new type of adversarial nodes might affect the observation process by impersonating the identity of the regular nodes, which is a violation against communication authenticity.
-These adversaries also inherit the capabilities of Byzantine nodes making them more powerful threats called \textit{smart spoofers}.
+{A network of observers is considered, where through asynchronous (with bounded delay) communications, they cooperatively estimate the states of a Linear Time-Invariant (LTI) system.
+In such a setting, a new type of adversary might affect the observation process by impersonating the identity of the regular node, which is a violation of communication authenticity.
+These adversaries also inherit the capabilities of Byzantine nodes, making them more powerful threats called \textit{smart spoofers}.
 We show how asynchronous networks are vulnerable to smart spoofing attack.
-In the estimation scheme considered in this paper, information are flowed from the sets of source nodes, which can detect a portion of the state variables each, to the other follower nodes.
-The regular nodes, to avoid getting misguided by the threats, distributively filter the extreme values received from the nodes in their neighborhood.
-Topological conditions based on graph strong robustness are proposed to guarantee the convergence.
-Two simulation scenarios are provided to verify the results.
+In the estimation scheme considered in this paper, information flows from the sets of source nodes, which can detect a portion of the state variables each, to the other follower nodes.
+The regular nodes, to avoid being misguided by the threats, distributively filter the extreme values received from the nodes in their neighborhood.
+Topological conditions based on strong robustness are proposed to guarantee the convergence.
+Two simulation scenarios are provided to verify the results.}